muhammadmueenarif/Master-Tailwind-CSS-from-A-to-Z/readme.txt

  Lec 06.
 Width and Height.
  we have min width height and max width height.  w-1/3 will take one third of screen. w-full give full width and w-fit will give fit. we can also give 2/5, 2/6 and so on. min-w-fit, max-w-6xl. we can use minimum and maximum width and height this way. max-w-lg.

+ Lec 07.
+Font Size
+text-lg for large text and xl for xtra large. text-base is by default size and sm for small and xs.